Internal Audit Policy

 - Risks, opportunities for improvement identified, and recommendations made as a result of the engagement.

-Reports are considered completed when they have been approved by AC on behalf of Governing Council.
+Reports are considered completed when they have been reviewed and recommended for approval by the Audit Committee, and are approved by the President.

 4.2.7 Ensure that the internal audit function has appropriate professional qualifications, knowledge, and skills to deliver against its plan, applies due professional care in its duties, and that staff members have opportunities for sufficient training and development to maintain and develop their internal auditing competence and to obtain the Certified Internal Auditor (CIA) or Certified Government Audit Professional (CGAP) certification.